Lab 12: Regression I: Linear Models#

 # this complicated line is just for getting the values of the lower left and upper right corners of the plot

-Question for A1: Discuss the plot above.
-How would you evaluate the performace of the model?
+• Discuss the plot above.
+How would you evaluate the performance of the model?
 In what ways does it fail?

 A2.
 Feature Transformation#

-Repeat the linear regession but with transformed features.
+3. Repeat the linear regression but with the transformed features.

 # Add your implementation to explore the given data set here.